momsane/treasure-hunt/pirate_code.md

   above, so you get your fair share of the prize!

 Captain      : Meline Garcia
-Quartermaster: NAME HERE
+Quartermaster: Gerrrman
-First mate   : NAME HERE
+First mate   : Gerrrman